 Safety First!

-- Stable Furniture: Ensure that all furniture pieces are stable and securely assembled.
+- Stable furniture: Ensure all pieces are sturdy and properly assembled.

 The Journey of Creating Your Dream Nursery